zdravkov/kendo-docs/api/framework/ganttdependency.md

 ### type `String|Number|Object`

 The type of the dependency.
+The type is a value between 0 and 3, representing the four different dependency types: 0 - Finish-Finish, 1 - Finish-Start, 2 - Start-Finish, 3 - Start-Start.

 #### Example - set the type of a dependency